ssoyeonisgood/recipe-recommender-remix/README.md

 # Recipe Recommender (Remix)

-An AI-powered recipe recommendation web app built with **Remix**, **React**, and **TypeScript**.
+An AI-powered recipe recommendation web application that generates meal ideas from uploaded ingredient photos.

-Users can generate recipe ideas based on a photo of ingredients you uploaded.
+Built using Remix, React, and TypeScript, with a strong focus on rapid iteration and AI-assisted development.

 ---

+## Overview

+This project was built to solve a simple real-world problem:
+“What can I cook with the ingredients I already have?”

+Users upload an image of ingredients, and the app uses AI to:

+Extract ingredient data from the image
+Generate relevant recipe suggestions
+Display results instantly in a clean UI

+---

+## AI-Assisted Development

+This project was built using a vibe coding workflow, leveraging AI tools to move faster and iterate efficiently.

+I actively used ChatGPT to improve both development speed and code quality:

+-  Accelerate UI development by quickly generating and refining component structures
+- Design and refine **structured prompts** to ensure consistent and reliable AI-generated outputs
+- Supported:
+    Rapid prototyping,
+    Code generation and refactoring,
+    Debugging and optimization

+The workflow focused on shipping features quickly, then iterating on UX, logic, and AI response quality through continuous refinement.

+---

-## Features
+## Key Features

+- Image-based ingredient recognition
-- Ingredient-based recipe recommendations
+- AI-generated recipe recommendations
-- AI-powered recipe generation
 - Fast server-side rendering with Remix
-- Responsive UI with React + TypeScript
+- Responsive and intuitive UI
-- Simple and intuitive input flow
+- Streamlined input → result flow

 ---